 Thomas Webb-Wilson joined Edition Peters Artist Management at the start of 2016 as part of the company’s relationship with the VCM Foundation, for whom he is the administrator.
 He works solely with the vocal ensembles VOCES8 and Apollo5, and the choral leader Paul Smith.

-Thomas is also assisting on the 2019 London A Cappella Festival.
+Thomas is also working on the London A Cappella Festival.

 Before joining the Edition Peters Group, Thomas spent nearly a decade working in opera, having graduated from Durham University with a degree in music in 2007.
 He has worked with Classical Opera, The National Opera Studio and has produced summer and autumn productions for the Young Artist Programme at the Royal Opera House.